DevOpsKev/management-vpc/README.md

 # Management VPC AWS Module
-This repo contains the exemplar module for deploying a Management VPC on [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/).
+This repository contains the exemplar module for deploying a Management VPC on [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/).